lgibelli/singularity-docs/index.rst

     $HOME/.singularity/metadata

 Fear not, you have control to customize this behavior!
-If you don’t want the cache to be created (and a temporary directory will be used), set to True/yes, or if you want to move it elsewhere, set to the full path where you want to cache.
-Remember that when you run commands as sudo this will use root’s home at and not your user’s home.
+If you don’t want the cache to be created (and a temporary directory will be used), set ``SINGULARITY_DISABLE_CACHE`` to True/yes, or if you want to move it elsewhere, set ``SINGULARITY_CACHEDIR`` to the full path where you want to cache.
+Remember that when you run commands as sudo this will use root’s home at ``/root`` and not your user’s home.

 Temporary Folders
 ~~~~~~~~~~~~~~~~~

-| .. _sec:temporaryfolders: Singularity also uses some temporary
+ .. _sec:temporaryfolders:

-  directories to build the squashfs filesystem, so this temp space needs
+Singularity also uses some temporary directories to build the squashfs filesystem,
-  to be large enough to hold the entire resulting Singularity image.
-By
+so this temp space needs to be large enough to hold the entire resulting Singularity image.
-  default this happens in but can be overridden by setting to the full
+By default this happens in ``/tmp`` but can be overridden by setting ``SINGULARITY_TMPDIR`` to the full
 path where you want the squashfs temp files to be stored.
 Since images
 are typically built as root, be sure to set this variable in root’s
 environment.
 | If you are building an image on the fly, for example

 ::

     singularity exec docker://busybox /bin/sh

-| by default a temporary runtime directory is created that looks like .
+| by default a temporary runtime directory is created that looks like ``/tmp/.singularity-runtime.xxxxxxxx``.
-  This can be problematic for some directories that are hosted at
+  This can be problematic for some ``/tmp`` directories that are hosted at
   Jetstream/OpenStack, Azure, and possibly EC2, which are very small.
 If
   you need to change the location of this runtime, then **export** the
-  variable
+  variable ``SINGULARITY_LOCALCACHEDIR``
 | .

 ::